-Waitākiri students will have the opportunity to develop skills, knowledge and understandings in mathematics, english (numeracy and literacy), the arts, science, social sciences, technology, health and physical education as well as developing their key competencies.
+Waitākiri students will have the opportunity to develop skills, knowledge and understandings in mathematics, english (literacy), the arts, science, social sciences, technology, health and physical education as well as developing their key competencies.

 The Waitākiri Curriculum is a “Place based Curriculum”.
 That is one where our children know first about their place, their community and their place in the community so that they can learn about their world.
 Our 2019 integrated-learning concept, Responsibility/Ngā Kawenga is inextricably linked and interconnected with each of the big ideas from the previous three years: Relationships / Whanaungatanga; Sustainability/Kaitiakitanga; Diversity and Culture/Kanorau.

 Our curriculum is developed with an Enviroschools foundation.
 We are very proud to have received a Bronze accreditation in 2016, a Silver in 2017 and the highest Green Gold in 2019.
 We work with our community as an enviro school and as a school of kaitiaki and weave environmental practices throughout everything we do.

 Please see below our Curriculum Subjects and more . . .

 The teaching of Mathematics at Waitākiri School is based on the Developing Mathematical Inquiry Communities (DMIC) approach, founded by Dr Bobbie Hunter.
 This approach promotes a group-based approach to problem solving.